It Gets Better Project: Book and television

 In March 2011, E. P. Dutton published It Gets Better: Coming Out, Overcoming Bullying, and Creating a Life Worth Living, a book of essays edited by Dan Savage and Terry Miller that reflect the same theme as the web video project.
 The book contains more than 100 essays, either transcribed or expanded from the videos or original writings.
 Contributors include Jennifer Finney Boylan, Gregory Maguire, Meshell Ndegeocello, Michael Cunningham, Suze Orman, and David Sedaris.
 The book made the New York Times Best Seller list.

 Two 1-hour It Gets Better TV specials, which focused on the project's mission and conveyed messages of support, aired in 2012.
 Broadcast on MTV and simulcast on LGBT-oriented sister network Logo, the specials had premiere airings on February 21 and October 9, 2012.

+Global affiliates

+It Gets Better has affiliate organizations in Paraguay, Peru, Chile, Guatemala, the Dominican Republic, Mexico, Colombia, Panama, Argentina, Brazil, Portugal, Spain, Greece, Austria, Hungary, Russia, the United Kingdom, Canada, and India.
+The Peru, Chile, and Mexico organizations offer a service called Hora Segura (Safe Hour in English).
+These time slots have professionals volunteering to offer free psychological support.
+In Chile, this is provided through the Hora Segura app, while Mexico uses Meta's Messenger app.
+Peru uses both Messenger and WhatsApp.

+Alongside six other LGBTQ organizations, the Chilean affiliate Todo Mejora (It Gets Better) formed the Front for Sexual Diversity in 2013.
+On the International Day Against Homophobia and Transphobia, the movement released their first public statement containing "proposals for the development of a fair, equal, plural and democratic society."
+In 2025, Todo Mejora was awarded the Human Rights Tulip by the Dutch government.

+In 2018, It Gets Better Canada launched a petition to ban conversion therapy nationwide.
+The petition received over 58,000 signatures.
+In 2025, It Gets Better Canada and LG2 developed an app called GLO.
+The app provides a virtual pet and educational modules on topics like identifying stress and fighting cyberbullying.
+The app was created with funding from Canada's Department of Women and Gender Equality.